 Valerie Solanas's SCUM Manifesto.
 The SCUM Manifesto is a deliciously vicious feminist screed calling for the revolutionary overthrow of all men; Solanas self-published it in 1967, one year before she shot Andy Warhol on the sixth floor of the Decker Building in New York City.
 I wondered how my students would feel about it.
 In the bathroom before class, as I fixed my lipstick and fiddled with my hair, I was approached by a thoughtful, earnest young woman who sat directly to my right during class...
 I would glance over at this student's notes, only to discover that she had filled the page with the word SCUM, written over and over with the baroque tenderness usually reserved for the name of a crush. [...]
 But generosity is the only spirit in which a text as hot to the touch as the SCUM Manifesto could have ever been received.
 This is after all a pamphlet advocating mass murder, and what's worse, property damage. [...]
 When a subculture espouses extremist politics [...] it is tempting but often incorrect to take those politics for that subculture's beating heart.
-It's worth considering whether TERFs, like certain strains of the altright, might be defined less by their political ideology (however noxious) and more by a complex, frankly fascinating relationship to trolling, on which it will be for future anthropologists, having solved the problem of digital ethnography, to elaborate."37
+It's worth considering whether TERFs, like certain strains of the altright, might be defined less by their political ideology (however noxious) and more by a complex, frankly fascinating relationship to trolling, on which it will be for future anthropologists, having solved the problem of digital ethnography, to elaborate."38

 Meaning is relational, you can't let anyone tell you different.
 Audience-oriented epistemology: Since works are always to someone, or an impression of aggregate someones, their fundamental quality is defined in relation to a world before they existed.
-The Bourdieu thing about Marx's "I am not being a Marxist"-"This explains why writers' efforts to control the reception of their own works are always partially doomed to failure... if only because the very effect of their work may transform the condition of its reception and because they would not have had to write many things they did write and write them as they did-e.g. resorting to rhetorical strategies intended to 'twist the stick in the other direction'-if they'd been granted from the outset what they are granted retrospectively."38 "Twist the stick": the message is a corrective to what the writer perceives as the dominant signal of his imagined audience-half dialectic, half haggling.
-But the implicit and unconscious rhetoricizing, the overstatements and elusions, the motivational quality which exaggerates-this shapes beliefs as they are felt and understood; private and public beliefs cannot be neatly separated, are interlocked, exert force on one another.
-The incentive is to overwrite former with latter, falsify discrepancies, a unified consciousness.
+The Bourdieu thing about Marx's "I am not being a Marxist"-"This explains why writers' efforts to control the reception of their own works are always partially doomed to failure... if only because the very effect of their work may transform the condition of its reception and because they would not have had to write many things they did write and write them as they did-e.g. resorting to rhetorical strategies intended to 'twist the stick in the other direction'-if they'd been granted from the outset what they are granted retrospectively."39 "Twist the stick": the message is a corrective to what the writer perceives as a dominant signal, the hegemonic belief of an imagined audience-half dialectic, half haggling.
+Call it torque semantics, like a drilling in. a rotation of the stick.
+But this implicit, unconscious rhetoricizing, the overstatements and elusions, the motivational quality which exaggerates-this shapes beliefs as they are felt and understood; private and public beliefs cannot be neatly separated, are interlocked, exert force on one another.
+The incentive is to overwrite former with latter. falsify discrepancies, a unified consciousness.